theightcoder8/SpaceXWebsiteClone/README.md

 # SpaceXWebsiteClone
-Space X Website Clone with HTML CSS and JavaScript
+SpaceX Website Clone with HTML CSS and JavaScript